textadventures/quest/docs/commands.md

 1. The player needs a weapon

-As Quest will only match an object if it is present, so we do not need to check if the hook is present, it must be if Quest found it (that may not be the case if you use a [scope](advanced_scope.html), but that is outside this discusson).
+As Quest will only match an object if it is present, so we do not need to check if the zombie is present, it must be if Quest found it (that may not be the case if you use a [scope](advanced_scope.html), but that is outside this discusson).
 We can ignore the first one.
 You may also choose to ignore the last depending on your game, but we will say that a weapon is required.

 We then need to flip each item in the list, and add a response.
 I.e., instead of checking that it is an enemy, we check it is not, and add a response.